4-co/imdb/README.md

 where m.type = 'Movie'

 # Unexpected behavior
-# This is a side effect of combining the document types in one collection
+# This is a side effect of combining the document types in one container
 select m.title
 from m